 Many Medicare Advantage Plans will also offer dental coverage, but dentists decide what plans to participate with so make sure your dentist is in the plan’s network.
 That said, some plans offer dental benefits for all dentists, but if they do, in-network providers will still get the highest discount, Norce says.

-With prescription drug coverage through Medicare Part D, the difference comes in the deductible and copays or coinsurance for the various plan tiers, he says.
-“When calculating these costs, you will want to look at your total out of pocket which will be the total of annual premiums, deductible costs and any out of pocket payments covering copays and coinsurance.”
+With prescription drug coverage through Medicare Part D, the difference comes in the deductible and copays or coinsurance for the various plan formulary tiers, he says.
+“When calculating these costs, you will want to look at your total out-of-pocket which will be the total of annual premiums, deductible costs and any out-of-pocket payments covering copays and coinsurance.”

 “Ultimately, enrollment into Medigap or Medicare Advantage is a personal decision tied to your medical and financial needs,” Norce says.
 “You are unique in how you consume medicine, so finding a plan that fits your care first, costs second is always recommended.”